ray-project/ray/doc/source/data/getting-started.rst

 Save the dataset
 ----------------

-Call methods like :meth:`~ray.data.Dataset.write_parquet` to save datasets to local or remote filesystems.
+Call methods like :meth:`~ray.data.Datastream.write_parquet` to save datasets to local or remote filesystems.

 .. testcode::